mbitirini/CodeHub-Project/README.md

 ### Course details page

-The course details page must contain:
+The course details page contains:

 1. all the details of the course
 2. all the course instructors